01xz/ice40up5k_icestorm_flow/README.md

 ## Development environment setup

-For installing the toolchain, see [http://www.clifford.at/icestorm/](http://www.clifford.at/icestorm/).
+* For installing the toolchain, see [http://www.clifford.at/icestorm/](http://www.clifford.at/icestorm/).

-For archlinux, just install icestorm-git, nextpnr-git and yosys-git from the Arch User Repository.
+* For archlinux, just install `icestorm-git`, `nextpnr-git` and `yosys-git` from the Arch User Repository.